 - These studies are based on original data collection or secondary data analysis.
 Final research papers should not be longer than 30 double-spaced pages (excluding references, tables, and appendices).

 - These papers are not required to adhere to an empirical research design (e.g., methods, data collection, and data analysis).
 Instead, scholarly papers pose critical questions, synthesize divergent bodies of literature, or elaborate new theoretical or conceptual frameworks.
 Final papers should not exceed 30 double-spaced pages.

 Roundtables during the general conference will be held:

-No other sessions are scheduled during this time to ensure maximum number of attendees.
 There will be 2-3 papers assigned per table.
 Each table will be assigned a number so authors and attendees can find their location with ease.
-Please note: any changes to your session information (e.g. author names, affiliation, title, etc.) submitted to the ASHE Office after September 8, 2017 may not be reflected in the printed program.
+Please note: any changes to your session information (e.g. author names, affiliation, title, etc.) submitted to the ASHE Office after September 8th may not be reflected in the printed program.

 Roundtables during the pre-conferences will be held:

 Thursday, November 15, 8:00-9:00 AM - CEP Pre-conference

 Roundtable presentations provide a forum for scholars to engage in active discussion with other conference participants about a completed research project or about a project in developing stages.
 It is an opportunity for authors to share information in an informal, conversational style.
 Presenters are assigned to numbered tables in a large meeting room, where interested persons gather for discussion with the presenter.
 The roundtable session is 45 minutes.
 During this session, authors will have approximately 10 minutes per paper to talk and the remainder of the time should be spent in discussions of the research projects presented.
 Given the informal structure of the roundtable presentation, no audiovisual equipment will be provided, and there is no requirement to upload a final paper in the proposal system.

 The following are tips to enhance your roundtable: